Natrone Brooks: Professional career

+Atlanta Falcons

 On May 15, 2023, Brooks was signed to the Atlanta Falcons as an undrafted free agent.
-He was waived on August 29, 2023, but was signed to the practice squad the next day.
-On September 9, 2023, he was signed to the active roster but returned to the practice squad two days later.
+He was waived by Atlanta on August 29, but was signed to the practice squad the next day.
+On September 9, Brooks was signed to the active roster but returned to the practice squad two days later.
 On January 6, 2024, he returned to the active roster and signed to a reserve/future contract two days later.
-He was waived on August 27, 2024, but was signed to the practice squad the next day.
-He was promoted to the active roster on November 16.
+He was waived by the Falcons on August 27, but was signed to the practice squad the next day.
+Brooks was promoted to the active roster on November 16.

+On March 9, 2026, Brooks re-signed with the Falcons.
+He was waived on August 31.

+Detroit Lions

+On September 10, 2026, Brooks was signed to the Detroit Lions practice squad.